ALuxsananun/FindColor_Document/README.md

 resources in the information of comparison color shade on skin tone that can make issues for customers in search to purchase and feel nervous.
-We have explored and experienced the problem that people find when they try to look for makeup products to buy and we want to make a web server with reliable information from the brands on the website to solve the problem people encounter.
+We have explored and experienced the problem that people find when they try to look for makeup products to buy and we want to make a website with reliable information from the brands on the website to solve the problem people encounter.